Jianxun98/TraumaDet/README.md

 ```bash
 python crop_to_size.py
 ```
-#### 6. Sort out the data.
-Put all the preprocessed data like this:
+#### 6. Sort out documents.
+Put all the preprocessed data and .pth files like this:
 ```bash
 .
 ├── code